soft corals text index | photo index

 Family Xeniidae

 Where seen?
-This colony of tiny animals is sometimes seen on some of our shores, but is often overlooked.
+This colony of tiny animals is sometimes seen on our Southern shores, but is often overlooked.
 The colony grows on stones and hard surfaces.

 Sentosa, Mar 05